eProsima/Shapes-Demo-Docs/docs/installation/linux_sources.rst

 ROS 2 features compilation
 --------------------------

-By default eProsima Shapes Demo can be built and used on a ROS 2installation as long as an installation of Fast DDS version 2.5.1 or higher is available and a Qt 5 installation is available.
+By default eProsima Shapes Demo can be built and used on a ROS 2 installation as long as an installation of Fast DDS version 2.5.1 or higher is available and a Qt 5 installation is available.
-On Ubuntu Jammy (22.04) installations, Qt 5 development packages are distributedby Canonical as an APT package and can be downloaded by running the following on a terminal:
+On Ubuntu Jammy (22.04) installations, Qt 5 development packages are distributed by Canonical as an APT package and can be downloaded by running the following on a terminal:

     .. code-block:: bash